BorisJancic/Heston-Model-Simulator/README.md

 ---

-Made using a ReactJS frontend and a Django (Python) backend
+Built using a ReactJS frontend and a Django (Python) backend

 ### Frontend
 Allows the user to select the input parameters involved in pricing an option like the ticker and time to expiration.